tyisme614/gdsub_robot_lab/README.md

-project:GDSub Robot Lab
+#project--GDSub Robot Lab

-this project is created by Yuan from GDSub team. test subtitle processing related apis and libraries here.
+This project is created by Yuan from GDSub team.
+Test subtitle processing related apis and libraries here.